Currow: Facilities

-Currow is typical of other Irish villages, consisting of basic facilities.
-The inhabitants travel to the primary district town of Castleisland for other services or to Tralee or Killarney for more specific services and facilities.
 Currow has one public house, a Roman Catholic church, community centre (consisting of large hall area, stage, meeting rooms, changing facilities), primary school, one convenience shop, graveyard, an electronic services workshop, beautician, small public park and a GAA pitch.
 There are several other small enterprises and services in the area.

-There previously was a post office and second public house, however both of these closed down in 2018.
+The local national (primary) school, Scoil Mhuire Agus Naomh Threasa (English: St Mary's and Teresa School), serves the parish of Currow.
+Originally Scoil Mhuire, the Department of Education amalgamated Scoil Mhuire with Kilsarcon School which centralised resources to a more modern facility in Currow village.